 Just about everyone who experiences a trauma reacts to it by becoming more anxious, worried or scared for a while.
-For most of us the feelings fade with time, but for some people, this doesn't happen.
+We usually assume that the feelings will fade with time but, for some people, this doesn't happen.
 They continue to react as if they (or others around them) are in danger, or to feel that their stress or anxiety is out of control.
-Anything which reminds them of the trauma is likely to create very high levels of bad feelings and they'll try to avoid it.
+Anything which reminds them of the trauma is likely to create very high levels of anxiety and they'll try to avoid it.
 They may start to feel guilty or to stop doing things they used to enjoy.
 Some people seem to get over the event at first, but the feelings return later.

 If these symptoms continue for more than a month or so, you may have PTSD, although only a GP or other medical professional can diagnose this for certain

 One of the therapies which have been found to be effective in helping people with PTSD is EMDR (Eye Movement Desensitisation and Reprogramming).
 You can find out more about studies which have been done on its effectiveness HERE.